SECTION C: BUSINESS AND SUPPORT SERVICES

 GIFTS IN KIND

 Gifts of donated capital equipment that meet the $5,000 threshold and have a useful life greater than one year should be added to the fixed asset program to ensure an accurate accounting of all College owned equipment.
-If a department directly receives a gift in kind they should inform the Staff Accountant immediately.
+If a department directly receives a gift in kind they should inform the designee immediately.

 The Director of Business Services and Cashiers Office designee will provide detailed information of gifts in kind to the Director of Business Services and Cashiers Office upon receipt of the gift or through a quarterly report submitted to the Director of Business Services and Cashiers Office.
+Gifts to Navarro College should run through the Navarro College Foundation and/or the President's Office.

 ACQUISITION OF EQUIPMENT